Discovering Guercino

 His painting has left posterity an indelible legacy that is still admired today in museums around the world.

-Guercino spent most of his life in Emilia-Romagna, dividing his time between Cento, his hometown, and Bologna, his adopted city.
-Here he produced many paintings, drawings and frescoes for local, national and foreign patrons.
+Guercino spent much of his life in Emilia-Romagna, dividing his time between Cento, his hometown, and Bologna, his adopted city.
+Here, he created numerous paintings, drawings, and frescoes for local, national, and international patrons.

-Today, half of his artistic heritage (there are about 200 masterpieces), to which must be added the works created by the students in his workshop, are kept in churches, museums, palaces and private collections throughout Emilia-Romagna and are just waiting to be discovered up close.
+Today, half of his artistic legacy (around 200 masterpieces), along with works produced by the pupils of his workshop, is preserved in the churches, museums, palaces, and private collections throughout Emilia-Romagna, waiting to be discovered up close.

-Of them all, two places stand out as indispensable places to learn about the art of this master of Italian Baroque: the Civica Pinacoteca il Guercino in Cento and the Pinacoteca Nazionale in Bologna.
+Among all these locations, two stand out as essential destinations to explore the art of this master of Italian Baroque: the Civica Pinacoteca il Guercino in Cento and the Pinacoteca Nazionale di Bologna.

-In addition to Cento, Guercino's works can be admired in Bologna, Ferrara, Piacenza with its splendid cathedral dome, Modena, Reggio-Emilia, and again in Parma, Rimini, Ravenna, Forlì and Cesena.
+In addition to Cento, Guercino’s works can be admired in other locations across Bologna, Ferrara, Piacenza, with the magnificent dome of the Cathedral, Modena, Reggio Emilia, and also in Parma, Rimini, Ravenna, Forlì, and Cesena.

-We are talking about a heritage of inestimable value that makes Emilia-Romagna a great"widespread museum" dedicated to the memory and work of this extraordinary artist, able to inspire and fascinate visitors from all over the world.
+This represents an invaluable heritage that makes Emilia-Romagna a vast "diffused museum" thematically dedicated to the memory and work of this extraordinary artist, capable of inspiring and captivating visitors from all over the world.